ikegwukc/Quals-ReadingList/Theo/Theo-CheatSheet.md

     - Notes payable: Written promises to pay cash at some future date.

-    - Deferred Revenues: Represent cash recived from a customer for goods or services to be provided in a future period.
+    - Deferred Revenues: Represent cash received from a customer for goods or services to be provided in a future period.

-    - Accured liabilities: Obligations created when expenses have been incurred but won't be paid until a subsequent reporting period
+    - Accrued liabilities: Obligations created when expenses have been incurred but won't be paid until a subsequent reporting period

     - Current maturities of Long-Term Debt